Learning Decomposed Representation for Counterfactual Inference: DeR-CFR Algorithm

-From preliminary propositions, we know that if one can control/balance the confounding factor, the instrumental factor would be independent with the outcome variable conditional on the treatment variable.
+From preliminary propositions, we know that if one can control the confounding factor, the instrumental factor would be independent of the outcome variable conditional on the treatment variable.

 Firstly, we introduce the loss function of confounder balancing in our model.
 Most previous work \cite{austin2011introduction,hassanpour2019counterfactual,rosenbaum1983central} achieved confounder balancing by learning propensity score and their performance relied on the correctness of the specified propensity score model.
 Here, we propose to adopt a model-free method for confounder balancing.
-The purpose of confounder balancing is to break the link from confounding factor $C$ to the treatment variable $T$, that is, to make $C(X)$ become independent with $T$.
-Assuming that we have the decomposed representation of confounding factor $C(X)$, we propose to achieve confounder balancing by directly learning sample weight $\omega$ with minimizing the following objective function:
+The purpose of confounder balancing is to break the link from the confounding factor $C$ to the treatment variable $T$, that is, to make $C(X)$ become independent of $T$.
+Assuming that we have the decomposed representation of confounding factor $C(X)$, we propose to achieve confounder balancing\footnote{Recently, \cite{johansson2019support,zhang2020learning} proposed alternatives for IPM (\eg, counterfactual variance) as a measure of imbalance, arguing that distributional distances are unnecessarily substantial.
+Therefore, there is still room for further improvement on confounder balancing.} by directly learning sample weight $\omega$ with minimizing the following objective function: